 Soldiers in the French army, like any other, had to make due with only rudimentary ingredients and cooking arrangements.
 Nonetheless, they struggled to make their meals as appetizing as possible, occasionally using great inventiveness in their preparation.
-Soup or ragout constituted the foundation of any meal in the French army, both in the rear and at the front.
-Generally, it was comprised of a meat base (beef or pork) with a couple vegetables thrown in.
-Vegetables used invariably included white beans, rice, potatoes, onions, cabbage, carrots.
+Soup, pot-au-feu, or ragout constituted the foundation of any meal in the French army, both in the rear and at the front.
+Generally, it was comprised of a meat base (beef or pork) with a couple vegetables, beans, or starches thrown in.
+Invariably this included some combination of white beans, potatoes, onions, cabbage, carrots, turnips, and split peas.
+Rice frequently was used as a starch and to a lesser extent pasta -- vermicelle, tapioca, macaroni, and various small pastas.
 If there were any spices added to the soup, a little salt and pepper would be tossed in.
 Again though, if more options were available, the soldiers were sure to make use of them.
 Some examples of more specialized recipes are posted below.
 Additionally, the following works can be consulted:

 Rata is short for ratatouille, which is simply a term for the common French ragout.
 Like the word soupe, it has come to be synonymous with the word "grub."